 SUP B/18/43

-40 5.2 Government telecommunications, including telecommunications relative to the application of certain provisions of the United Nations Charter, shall, where technically practicable, enjoy priority over telecommunications other than those referred to in No. 39, in accordance with the relevant provisions of the Convention and taking due account of relevant CCITT Recommendations.
+40

 Reasons: There should be no duplication of definitions between the ITRs and the CS/CV.
 This definition already exists in CV 1014 and the provisions that govern the priority of government telecommunications are already defined in article 41 of the ITU CS.